Absolute Boyfriend (Taiwanese TV series): Plot

-Guan Xiaofei, an ordinary office worker, is disheartened when she once again gets rejected by a man she loves, Shi Lun.
+Guan Xiaofei, an ordinary office worker, is heartbroken when she once again gets rejected by a man she loves, Shi Lun.
 While walking through a park, Xiaofei picks up a cellphone dropped by an eccentric salesman, Lei Wuwu.
 In return for retrieving the phone, Wuwu gives Xiaofei a website address dedicated to the "Absolute Darling" project.
 Still skeptical, Xiaofei decides to fill up her order anyway and requests her own "darling", codenamed "Nightly 01" with hundreds of wish fulfillments.
-Xiaofei is surprised when Kronos Heaven, the company that Wuwu works for, delivers Nightly 01 the next day, and is even more flabbergasted when Nightly 01 turns out be a hyper-realistic, human-like male sex robot whose power activation requires a kiss.
-Despite his function as a sex robot, however, Xiaofei refuses the offer for sex and instead wants the robot, whom she names "Wan Naite", to be her boyfriend.
+Xiaofei is surprised when Kronos Heaven, the company that Wuwu works for, delivers Nightly 01 the next day, and is even more flabbergasted when Nightly 01 turns out be a hyper-realistic, human male sex robot whose power activation requires a kiss.
+Despite his function as a sex robot, Xiaofei refuses the offer for sex and instead wants the robot, whom she names Wan Naite, to be her boyfriend.

 However, Xiaofei is informed that after three days of trial period that she has to buy the robot for NT$100,000,000.
 An attempt to search for work at a club is fruitless when Naite reacts violently to seeing Xiaofei being harassed, so instead Naite applies for a job at Xiaofei's office.
 His unusual attachment to Xiaofei becomes a sensation at the office and attracts the attention of Xiaofei's friend, Luo Meijia, who is revealed to be the one stopping Xiaofei from having a boyfriend due to an old incident at work where Xiaofei humiliated Meijia at the workplace.
 At a company retreat, Meijia tries to sabotage Xiaofei and attracts Naite's attention, but her plans are unsuccessful and she herself later quits the office in humiliation when everyone discovers her true nature.
 At the same time, Naite also incites jealousy on the part of Yan Zongshi, a childhood friend of Xiaofei who has long been in love with her.